darigaaz86/prysm/beacon-chain/consensus/hotstuff/README.md

 // result == 0: equal
 ```

-## Block Status Progression
+## Block Status Progression (2-Phase)

 ```
-UNKNOWN → PROPOSED → PREPARED → PRE-COMMITTED → COMMITTED → DECIDED
+UNKNOWN → PROPOSED → COMMITTED → EXECUTED
 ```

-- **PROPOSED**: Block has been proposed by leader
-- **PREPARED**: Block has a PREPARE QC (2f+1 PREPARE votes)
+- **PROPOSED**: Block has been proposed by leader and has ProposeQC (2f+1 PROPOSE votes)
-- **PRE-COMMITTED**: Block has a PRE-COMMIT QC (2f+1 PRE-COMMIT votes)
-- **COMMITTED**: Block has a COMMIT QC (2f+1 COMMIT votes)
+- **COMMITTED**: Block has a CommitQC (2f+1 COMMIT votes)
-- **DECIDED**: Block has been executed
+- **EXECUTED**: Block has been executed and finalized

-## Safety Rules
+## Safety Rules (2-Phase)

-1. A validator votes for a block only if:
+### PROPOSE Phase Safety Rules
+1. Block must have a valid JustifyQC
-   - It extends from the highest QC it knows
+2. Block must extend from the highest QC known (PREPARE safety)
-   - It's valid according to the state transition rules

-2. A block is committed only after three consecutive QCs:
-   - PREPARE QC → PRE-COMMIT QC → COMMIT QC
+3. Block must extend from locked QC or have higher QC (PRE-COMMIT safety)

+### COMMIT Phase Safety Rules
+1. Block must have a valid ProposeQC
+2. Update locked QC to ProposeQC (prevents rollback)

+### Byzantine Fault Tolerance
-3. This ensures Byzantine fault tolerance with f < n/3 failures
+- Tolerates f < n/3 Byzantine failures
+- Maintains safety with 2f+1 quorum
+- Combines safety rules from original 4 phases into 2 phases

 ## Quorum Size